Does Your Dog Need a Flu Shot? What to Know About Canine Flu · Kinship

 The best thing you can do to keep your dog healthy is maintain their core vaccines (DHPP and bordetella), which will help them avoid a secondary respiratory infection.
 Other preventive tips are:

-When you come home, take your shoes off at the door and wash your hands immediately.
+• When you come home, take your shoes off at the door and wash your hands immediately.
 (Yes, before you greet your pets.
-It’s also a good practice for your own health.)
+This is also a good practice for your own health.)

-Keep surfaces and textiles clean.
+• Keep surfaces and textiles clean.
 Canine influenza tends to survive no longer than 48 hours in the environment and can be inactivated by common cleaners, such as a bleach-water solution.
-Fabric items that have come in contact with sick dogs should be washed in hot water with regular detergent.
+If a fabric item has come in contact with a sick dog, you should wash it in hot water with regular detergent.

 Can people get the flu from dogs?